suejinkim20/contact-list-app/server/README.md

 Family ID
 }

-Correspondence to: {
+Correspondence to/from: {
 Category/holiday ( christmas/thank you/ etc)
-to or from: sent
+to or from: sent or recieved
 Note
-Date sent
-Family ids
-}

-Correspondence from: {
-    Category/holiday ( christmas/thank you/ etc)
-to or from: received
-Note
-Date sent
+Date sent or received
 Family ids
 }